mattasaminew/yroo_challenge/README.md

 ## Assumptions

-- skips invalid commands but continues w rest of commands
+- Skips invalid commands but continues with rest of commands
-- if command instructs rover to go off edge, it will stop, return current location and error
+- If command instructs rover to go off edge, it will stop and return current location with error
-- skips rovers initialized out of bounds
+- Skips rovers initialized out of bounds
-- rovers run consecutively, they do not affect/block each other
+- Rovers run consecutively, they do not affect/block each other

+## Design Choices

+My biggest design choice was to solve the problem with a object-oriented design rather than a simple functional approach.
+This decision is was made to serve the readibility and maintainability of the code.
+This is a relatively simple problem but extra layers of complexity could be added (ex. obstacles in terrain or other rovers).
+Adding functionality on top is easier to handle when the tasks are delegated to their objects.

+Features that could be added on in the future include writing output to a file, adding obstacles, considering other rovers on surface

-## The Problem
+## Problem

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.
 A rover's position and location is represented by a combination of x and y coordinates and a letter representing one of the four cardinal compass points.
 The plateau is divided up into a grid to simplify navigation.
 An example position might be 0, 0, N, which means the rover is in the bottom left corner and facing North.
 In order to control a rover, NASA sends a simple string of letters.
 The possible letters are 'L', 'R' and 'M'.
 'L' and 'R' makes the rover spin 90 degrees left or right respectively, without moving from its current spot.
 'M' means move forward one grid point, and maintain the same heading.